mamewotoko/podplayer/README.md

 * fast load
   * improve incremental update algorithm to reduce cpu usage
     * problem: displayed episode is not played by click while loading episodes
 * podcast title should be nullable?
 * change color of category text in preference screen
 * add option to exit by pressing back button
   * display confirm dialog: exit or playing background, live as servcie and display notification
-* cache
-  * podcast xml
-  * episode item
-    * introduce simple memory based cache
 * display toast when network error occurs
 * handle opml as input to specify podcast list
 * share podcast with friend / author (add to preset)